andrewjbaumann/sudoku/README.txt

 remaining cells to satisfy the constraints of the puzzle.
 Your solution must be recursive.
 It may also use a backtracking algorithm.
 Submission
 Submit your source code on Blackboard.
-Submit all your code and documentation as one ìtar.gzî file.
+Submit all your code and documentation as one ‚Äútar.gz‚Äù file.
 A tar file concatenates a bunch of different files (without compressing them).
 A gz (gzip) file compresses a single file.
-You can create a tar file (named "a2.tar") in the same directory from three files (main.cpp This.hpp This.cpp) with the following command: tar -cvf ./a2.tar main.cpp This.hpp This.cpp
+You can create a tar file (named "a2.tar") in the same directory from three files (main.cpp This.hpp This.cpp) with the following command:

+tar -cvf ./a2.tar main.cpp This.hpp This.cpp

-You can gzip the tar file above with the following command: gzip a2.tar
+You can gzip the tar file above withthe following command: gzip a2.tar

 This creates a file in the same directory called "a2.tar.gz", which is what you should submit on Blackboard.